-Download the application supporting document for this program
+Download the MSc Course Based Supporting Documents for this program

 The appropriate foundation for graduate level entry is a professional degree.
 Candidates must comply with the School of Graduate Studies Regulations for the M.Sc. degree.
 The specific admission requirements are: